 Canada leads the top potash countries by production, but what are the other major producers?
 This list outlines the top 10.

 Those same supply and demand dynamics have continued well into 2022, sending potash prices even higher.
-In mid-May, the World Bank reported that global fertilizer prices were up 30 percent for the year so far and that these price positive market conditions are expected to continue throughout the year and beyond.
+In mid-May, the World Bank reported that global fertilizer prices were up 30 percent for the year so far, and said that those price-positive market conditions are expected to continue throughout the year and beyond.

-That’s welcome news for the sector — many potash-mining operations have closed in recent years, and some are waiting on the sidelines for better days and improvements in the potash price.
+That’s welcome news for potash investing — many potash-mining operations have closed in recent years, and some are waiting on the sidelines for better days and improvements in the potash price.

 “World potash consumption in 2021 for fertilizers was estimated to have increased to 45 million tons from 44 million tons in 2020, as demand peaked in the first half of the year in major consuming regions,” according to a US Geological Survey (USGS) report.
 “Asia and South America continued to be the leading consuming regions.
 North America and South America and southeast Asia had the largest increases in consumption over that of 2020.”

-However, Independent Commodity Intelligence Services points out that Russia’s war against Ukraine, in which Belarus is complicit, has led to economic sanctions that may prove “disastrous for global food security” as these two potash producing nations struggle to find markets for its potash production.
+However, Independent Commodity Intelligence Services points out that Russia’s war in Ukraine, in which Belarus is complicit, has led to economic sanctions that may prove “disastrous for global food security,” as these two potash-producing nations struggle to find markets for their potash production.